 3. Increase your income.

 Again, easier said than done, but there are ways to make a little extra cash that don’t involve getting another, life-sucking part-time job.
 Maybe you have your grandpa’s old camera collection taking up space in your attic.
 Sell it on eBay!
 Maybe you like to doodle on card stock in your free time.
 Sell those doodles on Etsy!
 Maybe you have an old couch, TV stand, coffee table or bed frame taking up space in your closet.
 Sell ’em on Craigslist!

 If you have time to devote to another job, and you own your own car, check out ride-sharing companies like Uber or Lyft, which make it pretty easy to earn a few hundred extra dollars a week for driving other people around.
 There’s also TaskRabbit, which allows you to complete chores and other tasks for people who don’t have the time.

-You don't have to leave home to earn extra cash - sometimes it's as easy as switching banks.
-You can earn up to $350 from Chase for opening new checking and savings accounts, and if you're a student, you can earn a $50 bonus for doing the same.
+You don’t have to leave home to earn extra cash – sometimes it’s as easy as switching banks.
+You can earn up to $350 from Chase for opening new checking and savings accounts.

 4. Consolidate your debt.